Predator fishing in the sea for Pollock in Scotland

 I’ve always had a short attention span, and fishing might be the only sport where I can exercise patience.
 A few years ago I completed a psychometric test which confirmed I want everything bright, brief and gone.
-According to Carl Jung I came out with 98% Red Energy, i.e. I’m competitive, goal orientated and impatient.
-Qualities that might not be the best for a professional angler.
+According to Carl Jung, I came out with 98% Red Energy, i.e. I’m competitive, goal orientated and impatient.
+Qualities that might not be the best for a professional fishing guide.

-Some years ago in my teens, I discovered just how exciting fishing in the sea can be for big predators.
+Some years ago in my teens, I discovered just how exciting saltwater fishing can be for big predators.
 I had fished for Pollock as a boy, but mainly catching small fish from the shore, I was always amazed how hard a scrap these fish gave, pound for pound, they give a damn good account of themselves.

-Spinning – take a powerful rod, especially if you are fishing for pollock over 5 pound in weight, they are incredibly strong and you need to keep them out of the Kelp on the floor of the sea bed.
+Spinning – take a powerful rod, especially if you are fishing for pollock over 5 pounds in weight, they are incredibly strong and you need to keep them out of the Kelp on the floor of the seabed.
 You don’t play these fish, more bully them and battle them as hard as you can.
 Drags are usually set very tight.
-I fish and 11ft spinning rod and a 5000 reel loaded with quality 50lb braid, an Albright knot straight to a 4ft length of shock tippet then tied on to a lure clip.
+I fish an 11ft spinning rod and a 5000 reel loaded with quality 50lb braid, an Albright knot straight to a 4ft length of shock tippet then tied on to a lure clip.
 The Delalande Argrafe Rapide is the best, go for size 8 for big fish, this is loaded to 40lb breaking strain.
 This saves a lot of time switching lures when experimenting with colours.
-Jig heads of around 20-25 grammes are my choice and soft plastics such as sand eels and Berkely grub tails.
+Jigheads of around 20-25 grams are my choice and soft plastics such as sand eels and Berkely grub tails.
 Again vary your retrieve, and search the depths.
-It’s also worth mentioning that I try to avoid damaging these fish on the rocks and lift them in to soft beds of kelp to unhook and release.
-When releasing, get them back quick and throw them back head first to revive them and spark them into a quick retreat into the depths before those pesky seals can get a hold of them!
+It’s also worth mentioning that I try to avoid damaging these fish on the rocks and lift them into soft beds of kelp to unhook and release.
+When releasing, get them back quickly and throw them back head first to revive them and spark them into a quick retreat into the depths before those pesky seals can get a hold of them!

 Want to try and fish one of these venues, check this out.
 Pollock fishing in Scotland.